Pulborough Circular walk

 3. After passing some farm outbuildings in a dip the lane climbs past an attractive thatched cottage and comes to a T-junction with the B2139 in the small village of Houghton.
 Cross the B2139 carefully (slightly to the right) and go down South Lane, passing more attractive old cottages and joining the Monarch's Way?
 (MW).

-5. The bridleway goes between the river and a wooded cliff containing some old chalk quarries, starting with a potentially boggy stretch if the river has overflowed.
-In 750m the path curves round to the left and continues along a narrow strip between the river and a solid flint wall, the boundary of the Arundel Park estate.
+5. The path goes below a wooded cliff for 750m, with some potentially boggy stretches if the river has overflowed.
+After gradually curving round to the left it continues for a further 500m along a narrow strip between the river and a solid flint wall, the boundary of the Arundel Park estate.

-6. In a further 500m the path turns away from the river and comes to a high metal kissing gate in the wall.
+6. The path eventually turns away from the river and comes to a high metal kissing gate in the wall.
 Ignore the gate into Arundel Park and continue along the bridleway, leaving the MW.

 The walk now follows another part of the Walk 1–32 route, to the farm bridge at South Stoke.

 7. Follow the undulating woodland path for 600m, never far from the river on your left.
-The path later widens into a track and after a short climb you go through a side gate to the left of a wooden fieldgate into the corner of a large farm field.
+The path later widens into a track and after a short climb you go through a side gate to the left of a wooden fieldgate into a large farm field.
+Follow the track down its left-hand edge and round to the right in the bottom corner, then turn left through a wooden fieldgate.

 6. South Stoke Farm to Amberley Station (3 km)

-4. In 400m the path turns left to cross a patch of boggy ground on the Gurkha Bridge?.
+3. In 400m the path turns left to cross a patch of boggy ground on the Gurkha Bridge?.
 Go through another gate into a field and follow a grassy path heading N up the low hill ahead.
-At the top go through a kissing gate and along a short enclosed path to a lane.
+At the top go through a kissing gate and keep ahead along a short enclosed path to a lane.

 1. Keep ahead on the lane through the hamlet, signposted to St Mary's Church.
 The church of St Mary the Virgin? is at the far end, to the left of North Stoke Farmhouse.